Craig Roberts

 Further information on Gerry can be found at www.gerrycornelius.com

-Bill Eberts is the principal Director of Music of the Royal Nova Scotia International Tattoo.
-Craig has been fortunate to work closely with Bill for over a decade
+Bill Eberts was Principal Director of Music and a core member of the production staff of the Royal Nova Scotia International Tattoo until his untimely passing in autumn 2013.
+Craig was fortunate enough to work closely with Bill at the Tattoo for well over a decade

 Richard Evans